Guide on How To Embed a Survey in an Email Newsletter

 A quiz survey

-Surveys are able not only to improve processes but also to improve customer relations.
-Some surveys are purely for entertainment and do not serve any greater purpose.
-You can find out what customers are interested in and offer them a distraction from the mundane aspects of their life, offering gifts or other incentives.
+Surveys can not only improve processes but also improve customer relations.
+That’s why some surveys are purely for entertainment and do not serve any greater purpose.
+You can find out what customers are interested in and offer them a distraction from day-to-day routine by offering gifts or other incentives.

 For example, Skillshare has entertaining quizzes called “How are you doing today?”.
-The company asks people to share their moods, which results in class recommendations based on their moods.
-This increases reader engagement.
+The company asks people to share their moods and then gives course recommendations based on those.
+Quizzes like this one increase reader engagement.

 Source: Really Good Emails